smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     99

-To initialise a map in that way, it does *not* need to be defined with beforehand -- actually, a square bracket initialisation will delete any variable with the same name that may have been existing before, and create a completely new one.
+To initialise a map in that way, it does *not* need to be defined with ~dim~ beforehand -- actually, a square bracket initialisation will delete any variable with the same name that may have been existing before, and create a completely new one.

-Furthermore, the keyword can be used as an alternative way to initialize a map (though not an array, confusingly).
-Basically, what you do is that you pass your map members in the shape of a JSON-formatted string[^13] to the function:
+Furthermore, the ~array~ keyword can be used as an alternative way to initialize a map (though not an array, confusingly).
+Basically, what you do is that you pass your map members in the shape of a JSON-formatted string[^13] to the ~array~ function:

     boogla= array("[1, 2, [4, 5, 6, 7], [3.1415926, \"hoogla!\"], 99]")

 is equivalent to the map definition above.
-Be aware that you pass *all* map members to wrapped in a single string, rather than as individual elements.
-Likewise, if you use string variables in your map, these must be escaped with backslashes inside the argument (ie, rather than simply .
+Be aware that you pass *all* map members to ~array~ wrapped in a single string, rather than as individual elements.
+Likewise, if you use string variables in your map, these must be escaped with backslashes inside the ~array~ argument (ie, ~\\\"hoogla\\\"~ rather than simply ~\"hoogla\"~.

-A further neat feature is that maps of any complexity can be serialized with a simple command to a file. will not only display a single member, but will format the output as a JSON string.
+A further neat feature is that maps of any complexity can be serialized with a simple ~print~ command to a file. ~Print~ will not only display a single member, but will format the output as a JSON string.
 This means -- without going into too many details regarding file handling here -- that writing a complete map to a file and loading it again at a later stage are simple three-liner tasks.

 **Access to map members** is possible through two different notations.
 The first one contains the key to the map member in parentheses after